There is a wide range of supports available to help businesses impacted by the COVID-19 crisis.

-- Employment Wage Subsidy Scheme: The new Employment Wage Subsidy Scheme (EWSS), provides a flat-rate subsidy to qualifying employers based on the numbers of eligible employees on the employer’s payroll.
-The EWSS, operated by Revenue, has replaced the Temporary Wage Subsidy Scheme and will run until 31 March 2021.
+- Employment Wage Subsidy Scheme: The Employment Wage Subsidy Scheme (EWSS), provides a flat-rate subsidy to qualifying employers based on the numbers of eligible employees on the employer’s payroll.

 - COVID-19 Pandemic Unemployment Payment: The Pandemic Unemployment Payment is available to all employees and the self-employed who have lost their job due to the COVID-19 pandemic.

 MyWelfare.ie is the quickest and easiest way to apply for payments.

 On MyWelfare.ie all customers can

 - apply for the COVID-19 Pandemic Unemployment Payment

 - apply for Enhanced Illness Benefit for COVID-19 including for self-isolation cases

 - apply for a jobseeker’s payment

 - request to close their COVID-19 Pandemic Unemployment Payment.